 But in return what you do is give them some life-changing, transformational information.
 You share with them some links to great content and your thought, opinions, and predictions.

 Over time you build a relationship and rapport and give value to your list.
 If you do this properly, when you do make an offer to your list you are going to have some buyers.
 And that’s when the payoff for giving value happens.

 But the ‘biz pop seeker’ wants to see that happen on day 1.
 They want to put the seed into the soil and they want the harvest the same day.

 That’s the ‘get money’ mentality.
 But in reality, it does not work that way.
 To earn money you have to understand the full process front to back.

 It’s also important to understand that there is no better place, there is no better time, there is no better industry and no better way to earn a ‘walk-away income’ and create a ‘Digital Lifestyle’ than internet marketing – if you do it properly.

-Many people have committed themselves to becoming professionals, to evolve and transition themselves from ‘biz pop seekers’ to true professional entrepreneurs and digital experts.
+Many people have committed themselves to become professionals, to evolve, and transition themselves from ‘biz pop seekers’ to true professional entrepreneurs and digital experts.

 They are not doing it overnight and they are not even doing it in a week or a month.
 Probably not even in a year.
 But what does it matter?

 The next 3 years are going to come and go anyway, whether you start to make the transition to a professional entrepreneur or whether you stay in ‘biz opp’ or ‘opportunity seeker’ mode.